Pare people

+The Pare (pronounced "Pahray") (Wapare, in Swahili) are a Bantu ethnic group.
+Their ancestral home is on the Pare Mountains of Same District and Mwanga District of Kilimanjaro Region in Northerneast Tanzania.

+During his visit to Usambara in 1848, German Colonial explorer J. L. Krapf was informed, among other things, that there were the Pare and Gweno people living in the north.
+It seems that the people of South Pare were referred to by the former name, and the people of North Pare by the latter.
+Nowadays, both groups are referred by the name Pare.
+The Pare Mountains' southern peaks were known as "Mpare," thus it is evident from certain Pare customs that the name Pare may have been bestowed upon them by their neighbours to the south.
+It appears that Pareland consisted of two distinct communities until the early nineteenth century, although they had been progressively merging since the latter part of the eighteenth century.

-The Pare (pronounced "Pahray") people are members of an ethnic group indigenous to the Pare Mountains of northern Tanzania, part of the Kilimanjaro Region.
-Historically, Pareland was also known as Vuasu (South Pare) and Vughweno (North Pare) to its inhabitants.
-The location lies on one of the northern routes of the historic East-African long-distance trade, connecting the hinterland with the coast of the Indian Ocean.
+Historically, Pareland was also known as Vuasu (South Pare) and Vughonu (North Pare) to its inhabitants.
+Their historic location lies on one of the northern routes of the historic East-African long-distance trade, connecting the hinterland with the coast of the Indian Ocean.

 The people of Vuasu (Asu being the root word) are referred to as Vaasu and they speak a language known as Chasu or Athu.
-The people of Vughweno (Ugweno, in Swahili) are referred to as Vaghweno (Wagweno in Swahili) and they speak a language known as Kighweno (Gweno in Swahili).
+The people of Vughonu (Ugweno, in Swahili) are referred to as Vaghonu (Wagweno in Swahili) and they speak a language known as Kighonu (Gweno in Swahili).

+Language

-Although once constituting a single, greater Vughweno area; current residents of northern Pare recognise two sub-areas based on ethnolinguistic differences: Gweno-speaking Ugweno to the north and Chasu-speaking Usangi to the south.
-The general interaction of the Pare people with the Ma'a (Va-ma'a) or Mbughu people (an ethnic group with Cushitic origins) has also led to one of the few genuinely mixed languages, reputedly combining Chasu (Bantu) grammar with Cushitic vocabulary (i.e. Kimbughu language).
+Although once constituting a single, greater Vughonu area; current residents of northern Pare recognise two sub-areas based on ethnolinguistic differences: Gweno-speaking Ugweno to the north and Chasu-speaking Usangi to the south.
+The general interaction of the Pare people with the Ma'a (Va-ma'a) or Mbugu people (an ethnic group with Cushitic origins) has also led to one of the few genuinely mixed languages, reputedly combining Chasu (Bantu) grammar with Cushitic vocabulary (i.e. Mbugu language).